arph226/BAE305-SP25-Lab6/README.md

   analogWrite(PWMB, abs(motorSpeed));
 }
 ```
-<p align="left"><em> Program 2.2: This program uses the code outlined in Program 2.1 and incorporated feedback from the ultrasonic sensor to turn off the motor if it is within 10cm of an object.
-It does this by defining the sensor pins (trigPin and echoPin) and integrating them into the loop as as logic statement.
+<p align="left"><em> Program 2.2: This program uses the code outlined in Program 2.1 and incorporates feedback from the ultrasonic sensor to turn off the motor if it is within 10cm of an object.
+It does this by defining the sensor pins (trigPin and echoPin) and integrating them into the loop as a logic statement.
 When the sensor detects an object less than 10cm away, it stops the motors with rightMotor(0) and leftMotor (0) and prints a warning statment.
-It is important to note we were unable to find a way for the motors to stop while a function is running since the Arduino can only run one command at a time.
+It is important to note that we were unable to find a way for the motors to stop while a function is running since the Arduino can only run one command at a time.
 Therefore, if an object was detected, the motors would continue moving until they finished their command, and then would not proceed with any further commands until the object was moved out of the way.   </em></p>

 # Discussion